Barium Swallow Price in the Philippines

 Is it uncomfortable to swallow barium?

-See also Sigmoidoscopy Price in the Philippines
+See also Hearing Test Price in the Philippines

 A barium swallow does not cause pain.
 However, because they will be ingesting the contrast solution, some patients may experience a little discomfort throughout the process.